 - Navigate to the Chrome key you just created.

-- Right-click the empty space in the right pane and choose New and select DWORD (32-bit) Value.
+- Right-click the empty space in the right pane, choose New, and select DWORD (32-bit) Value.

 - Set the name of the DWOD to RemoteAccessHostAllowClientPairing.
 Double-click the newly created DWORD.